eclipse-sumo/sumo/docs/web/docs/Tools/Turns.md

 <SUMO_HOME>/tools/routeSampler.py -r <input-route-file> -t <turn-file. -o <output-file>
 ```

+The turn-count data format is the same as as described [above](#turncountdataformat).
 In addition to loading a turn-count file, routeSampler can also load an [edgeData
 file](../Simulation/Output/Lane-_or_Edge-based_Traffic_Measures.md) using option **--edgedata-file**.
 The attributes for reading the counts from the turn-data file and edgedata-file